What is the CLEAN Function?

 Suppose we imported some data in the following format:

 Using the CLEAN function, we can remove the unwanted characters as shown below:

 In all the scenario above, the function removed non-printable characters.
 It also removed the non-printable characters CHAR(15) and CHAR(12).

-If we wish to apply this formula quickly on a large amount of data, we can follow the steps below:
+If we wish to apply this formula quickly to a large amount of data, we can follow the steps below: